Atomic Habits

 → Habits often appear to make no difference until you cross a critical threshold and unlock a new level of performance.

-Complaining about not achieving success despite working hard is like complaining about an ice cube not melting when you heated it from twenty-five to thirty-one degrees.
+Complaining about not achieving success despite working hard is like complaining about an ice cube not melting when you heated it from -100 to -1 degrees.

-Your work was not wasted; it is just being stored.
-All the action happens at thirty-two degrees.
+→Your work was not wasted; it is just being stored.
+All the action happens at 0 degrees.

 Results have very little to do with the goals you set, and nearly everything to do with the systems that are being followed.